Understanding Agents

 name: code-quality

-• As bundle: amp --bundle code-quality → Adds quality analysis to your session
+• As bundle: amplifier run --bundle ./code-quality.md "prompt" -- Adds quality analysis to your session

 Advanced Patterns